 Chapter 4.
-Using the ServerGuide CDs
+Introducing ServerGuide

 The ServerGuide CDs include easy-to-use server software setup and installation tools, specifically designed for IBM Netfinity servers.
 The ServerGuide Netfinity Setup and Installation program detects the server model and hardware options installed and uses the information during setup to configure hardware.
 You can simplify Network operating system (NOS) installations because ServerGuide provides updated device drivers, and in some cases, installs them automatically.